Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 The most important thing to understand how the DDL works is to be aware of how Crossdata manages the metadata.
 So, the basics are:

- - Crossdata leverages in different datasources to store data.
+ - Crossdata leverages different datasources to store data.
- - Crossdata has a persistent catalog plus a cache where temporary tables could be stored in addition.
-The catalog contains metadata necessary to access datasouces data as well as statistics to speed up the queries.
+ - Crossdata has a persistent catalog plus a cache where temporary tables can be stored in addition.
+The catalog contains metadata necessary to access that data as well as statistics to speed up the queries.

  Crossdata is focused on analytics, so the main use case of Crossdata is create a table to register the metadata in the Crossdata catalog.
 However, when a create table is performed, it is not actually